Exoplanet: Magnetic field

 Hot Jupiters have been observed to have a larger radius than expected.
 This could be caused by the interaction between the stellar wind and the planet's magnetosphere creating an electric current through the planet that heats it up (Joule heating) causing it to expand.
-The more magnetically active a star is the greater the stellar wind and the larger the electric current leading to more heating and expansion of the planet.
+The more magnetically active a star is, the greater the stellar wind and the larger the electric current leading to more heating and expansion of the planet.
 This theory matches the observation that stellar activity is correlated with inflated planetary radii.

 In August 2018, scientists announced the transformation of gaseous deuterium into a liquid metallic hydrogen form.
 This may help researchers better understand giant gas planets, such as Jupiter, Saturn and related exoplanets, since such planets are thought to contain a lot of liquid metallic hydrogen, which may be responsible for their observed powerful magnetic fields.

 Although scientists previously announced that the magnetic fields of close-in exoplanets may cause increased stellar flares and starspots on their host stars, in 2019 this claim was demonstrated to be false in the HD 189733 system.
 The failure to detect "star-planet interactions" in the well-studied HD 189733 system calls other related claims of the effect into question.
+A later search for radio emissions from eight exoplanets that orbit within 0.1 astronomical units of their host stars, conducted by the Arecibo radio telescope also failed to find signs of these magnetic star-planet interactions.

 In 2019, the strength of the surface magnetic fields of 4 hot Jupiters were estimated and ranged between 20 and 120 gauss compared to Jupiter's surface magnetic field of 4.3 gauss.

+In 2023 astronomers detected what might be the first sign of magnetosphere around a rocky exoplanet in the YZ Ceti system.

 Plate tectonics

 In 2007, two independent teams of researchers came to opposing conclusions about the likelihood of plate tectonics on larger super-Earths with one team saying that plate tectonics would be episodic or stagnant and the other team saying that plate tectonics is very likely on super-Earths even if the planet is dry.

-If super-Earths have more than 80 times as much water as Earth then they become ocean planets with all land completely submerged.
-However, if there is less water than this limit, then the deep water cycle will move enough water between the oceans and mantle to allow continents to exist.
+If super-Earths have more than 80 times as much water as Earth, then they become ocean planets with all land completely submerged.
+However, if there is less water than this limit, then the deep water cycle would move enough water between the oceans and mantle to allow continents to exist.

 Volcanism

 Large surface temperature variations on 55 Cancri e have been attributed to possible volcanic activity releasing large clouds of dust which blanket the planet and block thermal emissions.

+Tidal heating caused by gravitational tug of neighboring planets might lead to the emergence of volcanic activities on a terrestrial exoplanet.